serifkapcuk/serifkapcuk/README.md

 - 👋 Hi, I’m @serifkapcuk
-- 👀 I’m interested in c# software language and sql.
+- 👀 I’m interested in mobile iOS applications
-- 🌱 I’m currently learning  sql and c# software language .
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me kapcukmen.123@gmail.com